Simpsons Bible Stories: Bart's dream

 Bart sees himself as King David, who kills Goliath, but has not won the war yet: Nelson is Goliath's son, Goliath II, who has killed Methuselah (Grampa), David's oldest friend in revenge.
-In retaliation, David challenges Goliath II, but having no stones to sling at him, David loses and is catapulted from the city.
+In retaliation, David challenges Goliath II, but having no stones to sling at him, David loses and is catapulted from the city, but not before cutting Goliath II's hair (as David got him confused with Samson).
 David then meets Ralph, a shepherd, who claims he can kill Goliath II.
 After Ralph is presumed dead, David then trains with Ralph's sheep to try to slay Goliath II.
-Having to climb up the enormous Tower of Babel beforehand, David manages to subdue Goliath II by throwing a lit lantern down his throat.
+Having to climb up the enormous Tower of Babel beforehand (not before finding the remains of Jonah within the remains of the whale that ate him, which was eaten by Goliath II), David manages to subdue Goliath II by throwing a lit lantern down his throat.
 Goliath II is surprisingly still alive, but is quickly killed by Ralph's gravestone, hurled by Ralph himself, who also survived.
-Much to his shock, David is sent to jail as the townspeople claim that Goliath II was the best King they ever had, building roads, libraries and hospitals.
+Much to his shock, David is sent to jail as the townspeople claim that Goliath II was the best king they ever had, building roads, libraries and hospitals.

 Epilogue

 As the family wakes up, they find themselves alone in the church.
-Upon exiting they realize that the Apocalypse has come; fire rains from a red sky, and the Four Horsemen ride past.
+Upon exiting they realize that the Last Judgement has come; fire rains from a red sky, and the Four Horsemen ride past.
 The Flanders ascend into Heaven, but the Simpsons do not; Lisa begins to ascend, but Homer grabs her leg and pulls her back down.
-Instead, the Simpsons descend via a staircase into Hell, where Homer follows the delicious scent of barbecue only to be disappointed by the lack of junk food as "Highway to Hell" by AC/DC plays over the credits.
+Instead, the Simpsons descend via a staircase into Hell, where Homer follows the delicious scent of barbecue only to be horrified by the lack of junk food as "Highway to Hell" by AC/DC plays over the credits.